 OUTCOMES, GOALS, AND METRICS

 The following are the short-term and long-term goals of the State Water Board for its administration of the Fund.
-These goals will help the State Water Board maximize and prioritize its staff and funding resource.
+These goals assume full funding for FY 2020-21 and may be modified if funding is reduced.
+These goals will also help the State Water Board maximize and prioritize its staff and funding resource.

 Prioritizing Funds for Public Health Benefits